 Thanks to Custom Made for this handy info-graphic.

-To protect homeowners, we:
+To protect our homeowners, Dueck Builders:

-• Install sub-slab depressurization systems to vent radon safely outside.
+• Install sub-slab depressurization systems to safely vent radon outside.

-To reduce microplastic exposure in your home:
+Ways to reduce microplastic exposure in your home:

 • Use HEPA air filters in your HVAC system to trap airborne microplastics.